 I am from São Paulo, Brazil and I am 31-years-old.
 Female.

 How easy was the whole process?
-Did you apply for more than one time?
-What Germany visa fees or other fees you had to pay?
+Did you apply more than one time?
+What Germany visa fees or other fees do you have to pay?

-I hired a lawyer because I was afraid of getting in trouble, because my first visa was “Preparation for Study,” and I signed a paper saying that I was compromising to join a university by the end of my visa.
+I hired a lawyer.
+After all, I was afraid of getting in trouble because my first visa was “Preparation for Study,” and I signed a paper saying that I was compromising to join a university by the end of my visa.
 So I thought they wouldn’t let me change it.

 The only tricky part for me was to put all those papers together.
 But as I had already a visa before, I had already all of my diplomas translated, etc. So I just needed to gather all the letters and a few more details.

 Can you tell us a little bit of your experience with the Ausländerbehörde?

 This one specifically was one of my worse experiences there.
 My luck was that I was privileged enough to have a German lawyer by my side.
 The woman at the Ausländerbehörde even screams with my lawyer once about a question that she had already answered.
 In the end, I got the visa, because the people who recommended me to get a lawyer said this is good because then with a lawyer you show them you have money and they give you the visa.
 I don’t know this is true, but by the woman’s attitude I was sure I wasn’t going to get a visa, but in the end, I got 13 months.

 From 1-10, ten being entirely easy and great, how would you rate the overall experience of applying to your visa and dealing with paperwork and bureaucracy?

 – for the paperwork if you have money to make all the official translations you need, etc., and if you are a very organized person, I would say 5.